cvmfs-contrib/cvmfs-emscripten/README.md

 First, run `npm install` to install some required Node.js packages.

 Then, use the `emcc-cvmfs` script to compile C programs, or `em++-cvmfs` for C++ programs.
-These scripts are essentially wrappers around `emcc` and `em++`, which include a few required arguments.
-Any arguments you pass to the wrappers will be passed on to Emscripten.
+These scripts are essentially wrappers around `emcc` and `em++`, which pass along a few required arguments to Emscripten.
+Any arguments you pass to the wrappers will also be passed on to Emscripten.

 ## Info